Baja Fairy Duster: Charming Nonstop Bloomer

 Size and Growth Rate

 Baja fairy duster is considered a moderate grower, which will grow faster with supplemental water.
-A typical specimen will reach a size of 5 feet wide by 5 feet tall when mature.
+It typically reaches a size of 5 feet tall and wide when mature.

 Soil